Deirdre18/thorin-and-co-mini-project/README.md

 First we need to install it!
 LESSON:

-    Start of transcript.
-Skip to the end.
+  In order to get up and running with the flask framework what I'm going to do is I'm going to create a new brand new workspace in cloud 9 I will give it a name of flask and this is going to be using a blank template and then we're going to click on create workspace so what e're going to do throughout this
-    In order to get up and running with the flask framework what I'm going to do is I'm going to create a new brand new workspace in cloud 9 I will give it a name of flask and this is going to be using a blank template and then we're going to click on create workspace so what we're going to do throughout this this lesson is we're going to just create a simple website that outputs some pages and we'll take a look at how you tie those pages together and how we can inject content from the server side and pass information back from the
+    this lesson is we're going to just create a simple website that outputs some pages and we'll take a look at how you tie those pages together and how we can inject content from the server side and pass information back from the